icsm-au/ntv2_transformations_documentation/ntv2_transformations_plugin_docs.md

  * Choose the 'Old' CRS and the 'New' CRS
  * If you're working with UTM (MGA or AMG) coordinates, you need to specify the Zone
  * For 'output' you can leave it blank to write to a temporary file, or choose an output file with '...'.
- * The checkbox 'Open output file ...' will load the resulting layer into your workspace.
+ * The checkbox 'Open output file after running algorithm' will load the resulting layer into your workspace.

 *Important note: the first time your run the plugin it will need to download the transformation grids, as they are not included in the main plugin download in order to save space.
-If you need to manually load these, see the optional step below.*
+If you need to manually download these, see the optional step below.*

 <div style="page-break-after: always;"></div>